6 Three Parameters: Causal

 Packages:

-The primer.data package includes the trains dataset.
+The primer.data package includes the trains data set.
 We use the brms package to build Bayesian models. (“brms” stands for Bayesian regression models.)
 The tidybayes packages makes working the fitted models easier.
 As usual, we use the tidyverse package.

 Consider: